HZNP (Horizon Therapeutics Public Limited Company) has impressive results

-A share of Horizon Therapeutics Public Limited Company (NASDAQ:HZNP) closed at $62.52 per share on Wednesday, down from $63.48 day before.
-While Horizon Therapeutics Public Limited Company has underperformed by -1.51%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, HZNP fell by -43.04%, with highs and lows ranging from $120.54 to $57.84, whereas the simple moving average fell by -30.45% in the last 200 days.
+A share of Horizon Therapeutics Public Limited Company (NASDAQ:HZNP) closed at $63.84 per share on Wednesday, up from $62.17 day before.
+While Horizon Therapeutics Public Limited Company has overperformed by 2.69%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, HZNP fell by -40.43%, with highs and lows ranging from $120.54 to $57.84, whereas the simple moving average fell by -28.21% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now